What should you know about Euribor rates? Read our experts’ tips

 The benefits of the shorter Euribor rates are typically related to the slightly lower rate they offer initially and to their quicker reactions to market movements when the general interest rate level starts to fall.

-“At the time you take out the loan, the 3-month Euribor is often lower than the 12-month Euribor – although currently this is not the case.
-The 3-month Euribor is also quicker to react to changes in the interest rate level during a period of rising interest rates.
+“At the time you take out the loan, the 3-month Euribor is often – but not always – lower than the 12-month Euribor.
 On the other hand, if interest rates start to fall, you will benefit quicker,” says Jan von Gerich.

 But one thing applies to all reference rates: it’s impossible to say beforehand whether you will benefit from your rate choice or not.
 Short reference rates may be lower than the 12-month rate on the first interest review date, but as they change more frequently, the situation may quickly turn upside down.